thiouneEtu/data_visualization/README.md

-## Framework de visualisation de données
-Développement d'un framework de visualisation de données dans le cadre de la mise en pratique des connaissances acquises dans le cours de base de données non traditionnelles, Master 1 Informatique Université Caen Normandie.
+## Data visualization framework
+Development of a data visualization framework as part of the practical application of the knowledge acquired in the course of no-traditional database, Master (first year) Computer Science at University of Caen Normandy.

-## Technologies utilisées
+## Technologies used
 1) Docker
 3) Mongo DB
 4) GraphQL
 5) D3.js

-## Commandes pour éxécuter le projet
+## Commands to run the project
 - cd graphql
-- rm -fr node_modules/
+- rm -en node_modules/
 - docker build -t graphql .
-- cd ..
+- cd .
 - docker-compose -f stack.yml up -d

-## Accéder à l'application
+## Access the application
 localhost:8080

-## Accéder à Mongo Express
+## Access Mongo Express
 localhost:8081

+##Results

+##Conclusion
+In short, this project allowed us to approach in depth the different notions learned in class and to put them into practice in an application project.
+It also allowed us to understand how Docker works and how applications can be deployed much more easily while avoiding a lot of conflicts related to compatibility problems at the system level.

+##Thanks :)